Click here to view what ceramic coating options you would typically have.

 Time: 3 to 4 hours

 Your initial cost outlay will of course cost you a fair bit, but ongoing, you would most likely need wax, polishing compound, IPA Cleanse, Towels, clay bar car wash shampoo and time.
-This also does not guarantee you superb results, as quality will vary between person to person depending on their experience and skill level.
-What may take 3 to 4 hours for a detailer will most likely take 5 to 6 hours for your average Joe.
+Being equipped with the right products is just one piece of the pie, having the skill and expertise makes up a huge remainder of what sets apart an average job with an excellent finish.
+What may take 3 to 4 hours for a detailer may take the average Joe full day or 2.
+Professional Detailers with 5, 10, 15 year of experience have learned to perfect their craft for so long to be able to complete such a job in a fraction of the time; efficiency.
 The results are all within the preparation and application, you could spend 5 to 6 hours, but would it necessarily meet the same standards to that of a professional?
 If applied poorly, the only way ou could remove the coating is by machine buffing and buff incorrectly, you could face possible swirl marks and other defects.

 Also remember that wax provides little to no protective hardness whereas a coating does.